Vinncz/vin-rib/Launch RIB.xctemplate/___FILEBASENAME___ README.md

 # ___VARIABLE_productName___RIB
 An ancestral RIB.
 Every other RIB is a descendant of this RIB.
-Is classified as a `LaunchRIB`.
+Is classified as a `Launch RIB`.

 ## Topics
 ### Composing the RIB